AlexHowansky/shmd/README.md

 per order, named with a unique hash, and formatted in plain text JSON.
 Once an order is fulfilled, the file will be moved to the `orders/archive` directory.
 These files can be easily parsed for statistics once the event is complete.
+Note that if order slips are pulled from a receipt printer rather than the `/orders` URL, then the order JSON files will never be moved to the `orders/archive` directory.